MicrosoftDocs/azure-docs/articles/logic-apps/send-related-messages-sequential-convoy.md

 1. In the [Azure portal](https://portal.azure.com), create a blank logic app.
 From the Azure home page, select **Create a resource** > **Integration** > **Logic App**.

 1. After the template gallery appears, scroll past the video and the common triggers sections.
-From the **Templates** section, select the **Correlated in-order delivery using service bus sessions** template.
+From the **Templates** section, select the template, **Correlated in-order delivery using service bus sessions**.

    ![Select "Correlated in-order delivery using service bus sessions" template](./media/send-related-messages-sequential-convoy/select-correlated-in-order-delivery-template.png)